eomereu/nodejs/cheatSheet.md

     The folder of the module is automatically created under the *node_modules* folder with its module name and none of the files here are subject to change.

     Cloning any project with NPM modules in it will arrive without *node_modules* folder undoubtfully.
-Since its untouchablity and size when a project with it is to be pushed to Git or to any repository, the mentiones folder is deleted.
+Since its untouchablity and size when a project with it is to be pushed to Git or to any repository, the mentioned folder is deleted.
 So after cloning the project because we need the folder, we can simply install it via the command:
     ```bash
     $ npm install
     ```